FHShubho/ClaY_the_bot/README.md

 ### Update Note 0.2

-- The BOT now motivates Abrar, one of our friend and former Valorant player to come back with few random messages.
+- ClaY the BOT now motivates Abrar, one of our friend and former Valorant player to come back with few random messages.

   ![](https://github.com/FHShubho/ClaY_the_bot/blob/main/images/Screenshot_499.png)